100 YEARS OF QUANTUM MECHANICS

 Christine Silberhorn (University of Paderborn)

-David J. Wineland (University of Oregon)
+David Wineland (University of Oregon)

 Nordseehalle,